Texarkana, Texas

 Texarkana is a city in Bowie County, Texas, United States, in the Ark-La-Tex region.
 Located approximately 180 mi from Dallas, Texarkana is a twin city with neighboring Texarkana, Arkansas.
 The Texas city's population was 36,193 at the 2020 census.

-The city and its Arkansas counterpart form the core of the Texarkana Metropolitan Statistical Area, encompassing all of Bowie County, Texas, and Miller County, Arkansas.
+The city and its Arkansas counterpart form the core of the Texarkana metropolitan statistical area, encompassing all of Bowie County, Texas, and Miller County, Arkansas.
 The two cities had a combined population of 65,580 in the 2020 decennial census, and the metropolitan area had a population of 149,482.

 History

 Railroads were quick to see the possibilities of connecting markets in this vast area.
 In the late 1850s, the builders of the Cairo and Fulton Railroad were pushing their line steadily south across Arkansas.
 By 1874, they crossed the Red River and reached the Texas state line.
 Between February 16 and March 19, 1874, trains ran between the Texas border and the Red River, whence passengers and freight were ferried north to Fulton, Arkansas to continue by rail.
 The Red River Bridge opened on March 20, 1874.
 Since then, trains have run directly from Texarkana to St. Louis, Missouri.

 Keen rivalry existed between the 1870s railroad builders.
 The Texas and Pacific Railroad reached across Texas to the Arkansas state line.
 The border was the logical place for the different railways to connect.
 On December 8, 1873, the Texas and Pacific sold the first town lots for the future city.
-The first buyer was J. W. Davis, who purchased the land where today's Hotel McCartney now stands, opposite Union Station.
+The first buyer was J. W. Davis, who purchased the land where today's Hotel McCartney now stands on the Texas side of the border, opposite Union Station which is split between both the Arkansas and Texas border.

+Etymology

 The name Texarkana is known to be a portmanteau of Texas, Arkansas, and nearby Louisiana.
 However, accounts of the name's origin differ, and it had been in use some time before the town was founded.
 The most popular tradition is that when the St. Louis, Iron Mountain and Southern Railway was building its line through the area, Col. Gus Knobel, a railroad surveyor, coined the name.
 He is said to have painted it on a plank and nailed it to a tree, saying "This is the name of a town which is to be built here."
 Another story tells of a Red River steamboat named The Texarkana, c.
 1860.
 A third account relates that a storekeeper named Swindle in Red Land, Louisiana, concocted a drink called "Texarkana Bitters".